KirthiRaman/multi-thread/README.md

 The specific task was such that one cannot use Hadoop.
 They were really testing to see one could write multi-threaded programs in java

+I passed the test - Resulted in an offer (but I did not take that)